Anger management: Control your mind and not let your mind control you!

 - Slow non-strenuous exercises like yoga can help relax tense muscles and make you feel better and calmer.

 - Get a reality check!
-Ask yourself, is it really something big or worth to get angry about?
+Ask yourself, is it really something big or worth getting angry about?
 Is your response appropriate to the situation?
 Many situations can be handled tactfully if asked these questions before responding.
 Know when to let something go!

 - A lack of sleep can exacerbate negative thoughts and can make you agitated and short-tempered.
 Try to get seven to nine hours of good quality sleep.